mattallty/Caporal.js/README.md

 // ./myprog order pizza --kind margherita
 ```

+## Colors

+By default, *Caporal* will output colors for help and errors.
+This behaviour can be disabled by passing `--no-colors`.

 ## Auto-generated help

-Caporal automaticaly generates help/usage instructions for you:
+Caporal automaticaly generates help/usage instructions for you.
+Help can be displayed using `-h` or `--help` options, or with the default `help` command.

 ## Typo suggestions

 Caporal will automaticaly make suggestions for option typos.
-If set up --foot you pass --foo, caporal will suggest you --foot.
+If set up `--foot` you pass `--foo`, caporal will suggest you `--foot`.

 ## Credits